ArneCL/BlogPosts/scala-jetty-jersey-jackson-simple.md

         }
       }

-      // This is run from `main` in a `object` singleton, as opposed to in a scala script, since that has strange problems finding the class Hello def main(args: Array[String]) : Unit = {
+      // Not run from a scala script, since that has strange problems finding the class Hello def main(args: Array[String]) : Unit = {
         JettyHttpContainerFactory.createServer(
           UriBuilder.fromUri("http://localhost/").port(9998).build(),